alekseyl/rails_sql_prettifier/README.md

 This is an ActiveRecord integration for a niceql gem ( niceql is a small, nice, simple and zero dependency solution for the SQL prettifying in ruby ).

+This gem started as a code extraction from niceql version 0.4.x.

+It has versioning aligned to the ActiveRecord versions, niceql prior to 0.5 version had hardcoded logic branches based on ActiveRecord versioning.

-This gem is an extraction from niceql version 0.4.x.
-Its separated by different ActiveRecord versions, previous it had some version logic branching e.t.c. but that is hard to maintain and test, and also breaking the idea of niceql to be dependentless solution, so now niceql is a completely railsfree solution yeay!
+That is hard to maintain and hard to test, and also coupling with AR is breaking the original idea of the niceql to be a dependentless solution, so now the niceql is a completely railsfree gem yeay! ( It still has some some checks related to AR implemetations in the error prettifying methods.
+It will be completely decoupled in the future )

 Any reasonable suggestions are welcome.